LumIT-Labs/open-securekos/README.rst

 How to use
 ^^^^^^^^^^

-An already-built initial ISO image is from Releases (https://github.com/LumIT-Labs/open-securekos/releases).
+An already-built initial ISO image can be found in Releases (https://github.com/LumIT-Labs/open-securekos/releases).

 **Open Secure-K OS Deployer** (https://github.com/LumIT-Labs/open-securekos-deployer) is the deployment system for writing the initial Open Secure-K OS ISO image onto a USB key - it will create the liveng partitioning scheme.
 Install the Deployer (you need a Debian based operating system for this), run it, select the downloaded image and type in a passphrase of your choice for LUKS-encrypting the data persistence partition (remember: Open Secure-K OS features native encrypted persistence), then click on Write.